pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="BUCK">MR. BUCK</span>: Mr. Chairman, I wonder if it wouldn't be
 desirable for Mr. Davis to explain a little more the organization and set-up of the American Documentation Institute.
-I think most people understand Bibliofilm Service and how it <span style="page" id="page238">[p.238]</span> operates, but the charter of the Documentation Institute is a very much broader thing than Bibliofilm Service and I question whether many of those here understand the real nature of the Documentation Institute as it was set up under its original
+I think most people understand Bibliofilm Service and how it <span class="page" id="page238">[p.238]</span> operates, but the charter of the Documentation Institute is a very much broader thing than Bibliofilm Service and I question whether many of those here understand the real nature of the Documentation Institute as it was set up under its original